 Those expecting the usual Balkan barrage of grilled meats and massive salads will be in for a shock.
 Montenegro certainly has its fair share of ćevapi and pljeskavica, but the historical influence of Venice means there is just as much Mediterranean fare available.
 Montenegrin food is very much a mixture of all the best from the countries that surround it.

 Since declaring independence in 2006, Montenegro has been committed to reinventing itself as a top quality tourist destination.
 This is subsequently reflected in the accommodation options.
-The country has plenty of five star hotels and budget hostels with everything in between, including a healthy backpacker hostel scene.
+The country has no shortage of luxury hotels and budget hostels with everything in between, including these impressive coastal resorts.

 You don’t need to be a wily veteran of Balkan backpacking to know that people in this part of the world love to talk.
 Visitors to Montenegro won’t find themselves lacking in conversation when it comes to the locals, but be sure to avoid any potentially emotional topics like the Yugoslav wars, Serbia and Kosovo.
 Pretty much anything political, in short.